Sunderland's Phil Bardsley trying to regain fans' trust

 "But I thought I did OK in the first half of that game.
 It's nice to score a couple of goals and I think my overall performances are getting back to my best."

-When former Brighton manager Poyet was appointed at the Stadium of Light he promised to give the entire squad a fresh start.
+When former Brighton manager Poyet was appointed at the Stadium of Light he

 The club had already ended Bardsley's suspension, but he had only recently returned to training after breaking his foot while playing for Sunderland's Under-21 side.